How Does Apple Use Public Relations?

 This is next-level marketing.
 Get it right and you can send fans into a frenzy and see your campaign go viral.

-Apple public relations strategy number 2: Create scarcity to increase demand
+Apple public relations strategy number 2: Create scarcity to increase deman

 Luxury goods marketers have always known that scarcity, whether real or perceived, makes a product more desirable.
 Apple has long utilised the principle of scarcity by having their stores stock a limited number of products on the day of a product launch.
 This capitalises on the FOMO (fear of missing out) and results in hundreds of people queueing for hours, or even days, as this student did.